solana-labs/solana-program-library/farms/README.md

 One of the distinct features of this platform is the On-chain Reference Database.
 Metadata for all objects: Tokens, Pools, Farms, Vaults, etc., is stored in the blockchain, so clients don't need any state or hard-coded data.

-Solana Yield Farming provides an unified interface to Vaults, regular AMM Pools, Farms, and basic operations on tokens and accounts.
+Solana Yield Farming provides an unified interface to Funds, Vaults, regular AMM Pools, Farms, and basic operations on tokens and accounts.
 Currently, Raydium, Saber, and Orca protocols are supported, but others are under development.

 This source code is an example that third parties can utilize to create and use their own version of a yield farming or aggregation service.

 ### Farm Client

-A Rust library that can be used by off-chain programs to interact with Routers, Vaults, perform admin operations, metadata queries, and some common operations with wallets and accounts.
+A Rust library that can be used by off-chain programs to interact with Routers, Funds, Vaults, perform admin operations, metadata queries, and some common operations with wallets and accounts.

 The Client's methods accept human-readable names (tokens, polls, etc.) and UI (decimal) amounts, so you can simply call: